Defective Equipment Lawyers — Scotland

 Making a Successful Claim

-- Operators – Employees who are trained and authorised to use specific work equipment, such as machinery, tools, or vehicles, in their respective workplaces.
+• Operators: Employees who are trained and authorised to use specific work equipment, such as machinery, tools, or vehicles, in their respective workplaces.

-- Maintenance staff – Employees responsible for repairing equipment in the workplace may be exposed to faulty machinery during their duties.
+• Maintenance staff: Employees responsible for repairing equipment in the workplace may be exposed to faulty machinery during their duties.

-- Contractors and subcontractors – External workers hired to perform specific tasks in workplaces with hazardous equipment, such as construction sites or industrial facilities.
+• Contractors and subcontractors: External workers hired to perform specific tasks in workplaces with hazardous equipment, such as construction sites or industrial facilities.

 If you’re unsure whether you qualify for a faulty work equipment claim, consult with a qualified solicitor from Watermans today.

 Injuries sustained from the use of defective equipment can be serious, and the recuperation period can be extensive.
 This may have a financial effect on you and your family through lost income during this time.
-If you were involved in an accident at work within the last three years due to the negligence of another party, then you are entitled to claim for compensation.

 It is important that after your injury, you take these necessary steps to aid your compensation case.

-- Collect evidence – If possible, take photographs of the faulty equipment and the accident scene.
+• Collect evidence: If possible, take photographs of the faulty equipment and the accident scene.
 As your solicitor, we can collect medical evidence and the names and contact information of any witnesses who can provide testimony to support your personal injury claim.

-- Keep a record of expenses – Keep a record of all expenses incurred due to the accident, including medical bills, transportation costs to and from medical appointments, and any lost earnings resulting from time off work.
+• Keep a record of expenses: Keep a record of all expenses incurred due to the accident, including medical bills, transportation costs to and from medical appointments, and any lost earnings resulting from time off work.

-In terms of legal fees, we operate on a no-win, no-fee claim basis.
+We operate on a no-win, no-fee claim basis.
 This means that if we don’t win, you don’t pay any solicitors’ fees and can pursue your claim without any financial risk.

 How Much Compensation Can I Expect?

-As with all personal injury claims, each potential compensation amount will differ.
+As with all personal injury claims, each compensation amount will differ.
 In the case of an injury suffered from using defective equipment, you may be entitled to compensation for:

-- Medical, rehabilitation and hospital expenses – This includes the cost of any medical treatment required following the workplace accident, such as emergency room visits, surgeries, or hospitalisation.
+• Medical, rehabilitation and hospital expenses: This includes the cost of any medical treatment required following the workplace accident, such as emergency room visits, surgeries, or hospitalisation.

-- Loss of earnings or earning capacity – If your injury has forced you to take time off work or has impacted your ability to perform your job, you can claim for lost wages.
+• Loss of earnings or earning capacity: If your injury has forced you to take time off work or has impacted your ability to perform your job, you can claim for lost wages.
 This includes both past and future lost earnings.

-- Any future expenses as a result of the injury – Some injuries may require long-term treatment or care.
+• Any future expenses as a result of the injury: Some injuries may require long-term treatment or care.
 In such cases, you can claim the estimated cost of future medical expenses, including anticipated surgeries, medication, or therapy needs.

-- Home modification and care expenses – If your injury has left you with a disability that requires modifications to your home or if you need assistance with daily tasks, you can claim these additional costs.
+• Home modification and care expenses: If your injury has left you with a disability that requires modifications to your home or if you need assistance with daily tasks, you can claim these additional costs.

-- Pain, suffering and loss of enjoyment of life – An injury can also cause intense physical pain, emotional distress, and a reduced quality of life.
+• Pain, suffering and loss of enjoyment of life: An injury can also cause intense physical pain, emotional distress, and a reduced quality of life.
 You can claim compensation for these losses.

 Why Choose Watermans?